 Focusing on a predefined set of products, we can answer questions like:

-- What should be the price of our brands and products to maximize portfolio profitability: market share by value, or market share by volume?
+- What is the optimal price for our brands and products to maximize portfolio profitability: market share by value, or market share by volume?

 - Are there clear price barriers for each of my brands/SKUs?

-- How price sensitive are consumers towards each of my brands?
+- How price sensitive are consumers towards each of my products and brands?

 - What is the optimal price architecture for my entire portfolio/category (e.g. positioning by brand, size, format etc.)?

-Through “virtual shopping trips” we can replicate store shelves or websites and include the offering of competition, which enables us to identify the optimal product (features) and price for each of your products or propositions within your portfolio.
-SKIM uses conjoint methodologies to test new market scenarios in a survey environment providing all the required insights.
-Choice-based conjoint allows you to test different feature/price bundles as concrete products and test which product mix works best to maximize share and revenue.
+As the decision-making environment continues to change, we recommend surveying customers in a setting that mimics reality as close as possible, to generate the most accurate insights.
+With our “virtual shopping trips,” powered by conjoint methodologies, we replicate store shelves or websites, which include competitive offerings.
+This robust approach helps to identify the optimal product (features) and price for each of your offerings or propositions.
+Choice-based conjoint analysis allows us to test different feature/price bundles as concrete products, and test which product mix works best to maximize your share and revenue.